serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 ![chain of mounts](https://alex.kaskaso.li/images/posts/minikube_mount_chain.png "chain of mounts"){: .center-image }

-The attacker may then, for example, backdoor the user's .bash_profile, or retrieve private keys to gain access to other systems.
+The attacker may then, for example, backdoor the user's `.bash_profile`, or retrieve private keys to gain access to other systems.

 ## ## Interim Workaround

-The issue affects versions of Minikube prior to 0.30.0.
+The issue affects versions of Minikube prior to `0.30.0`.
 If running on an affected version, it is recommended to disable the Kubernetes dashboard service from Minikube:

 ```
 $ minikube addons disable dashboard